-Texas Driver’s Ed teaches new drivers fundamental driving skills that help first time drivers learn how to drive safely, effectively and operate a motor vehicle on Texas roads and highways.
-Driver’s Ed focuses on Texas driving laws, traffic safety, road signs, driver safety and safe driving skills.
+Drivers Ed teaches fundamental driving skills that help first time drivers learn how to drive safely, effectively and operate a motor vehicle on Texas roads and highways.
+Drivers Ed focuses on Texas driving laws, traffic safety, road signs, driver safety and safe driving skills.

-First time drivers under the age of 24 years are required by the Texas Department of Public Safety (DPS) to complete an approved driver education course in order to receive a drivers license.
+First time drivers under the age of 24 years are required by the Texas Department of Public Safety (DPS) to complete an approved drivers education course in order to receive a drivers license.